 When coming from Mesa, exit onto Power Road.
 This will turn into Bush Highway.
 The parking lot and rental shop sit about 8 miles down this road.
 The parking area is well marked with plenty of signs, and it is also shown on Google Maps.
 We recommend arriving early to secure a parking spot and avoid having to wait in long lines in the heat.

 The Salt River Tubing season begins sometime in April or May and ends sometime in September depending on water flow.
-The operating hours are from 9 a.m. until 6:30 p.m. daily, but gear rentals are not permitted past 2 p.m.
+The operating hours are from 9 a.m. until 6:30 p.m. on weekdays and 8 a.m. until 6:30 p.m. on Saturday and Sunday.
+Gear rentals are not permitted past 2 p.m.
 The last shuttle runs at 6:30 p.m.

 Some holidays and water flow may affect hours and season length, so always check the website for updates.

 It costs $25 USD per person (as of the 2023 season) for those looking to rent a tube and ride the shuttle.
 If you have your own tube and just want to ride the shuttle, it costs $18 USD.

 If you have a cooler, trash bag, backpack, or other belongings you want to bring on the river, they offer cooler tubes of varying sizes for rent for $20.
 There is a container within the tube to keep belongings from falling out the bottom.

 Reservations can now be made online in advance.
 You may also rent tubes and pay in cash or credit upon arrival.
 You must bring a valid driver’s license/ID to rent tubes.
 Salt River Tubing will not inflate tubes that are not theirs and will not shuttle huge rafts or kayaks.